Student with measles sickened 21 people amid Brooklyn outbreak

 Debates in the Orthodox Jewish community over vaccinations stem from Torah teachings that followers should not cause the body any damage since it is a gift from God.

-Some see the small risks associated with vaccines and the risk of contracting diseases that have "been largely eliminated" as equal and so subscribe the the Talmudic dictum that translates to “in some cases of doubt, better to sit and do nothing,” according to Rabbi Yehuda Shurpin, content editor for Chabad.org.
+Some see the small risks associated with vaccines and the risk of contracting diseases that have "been largely eliminated" as equal, and so subscribe to the Talmudic dictum that translates to “in some cases of doubt, better to sit and do nothing,” according to Rabbi Yehuda Shurpin, content editor for Chabad.org.

-But some New York rabbis are calling to parents to act and get their children vaccinated.
+But some New York rabbis are calling on parents to act and get their children vaccinated.

-“It says in the Torah 'V'nishmartem Meod L'nafshoseichem,' that a person must guard their health,” said Rabbi David Niederman of north Brooklyn, according to a health department statement.
+“It says in the Torah 'V'nishmartem Meod L'nafshoseichem,' that a person must guard their health,” Rabbi David Niederman of north Brooklyn said, according to a health department statement.

 Measles causes fever, cough, runny nose, red eyes and rashes and with complications, can cause swelling of the brain and death, according to the New York City Department of Health.